spir0th/disrichie/README.md

 If that fails, you must go with the `python disrichie` stuff, sorry m8.

-## Disrichie Portable (optional)
+## Portable version (optional)
 Do you want to show off Disrichie on your friends, with directly executing Disrichie immediately?
-Try out Disrichie Portable!
+Try out the portable version!

 Just execute this command: